Prat13k/PythonMiniProjects/README.md

 # PythonMiniProjects

-This repository contains several mini python projects this practice questions can also be used for practice purpose.
+This repository contains several mini python projects.
+This questions can also be used for practice purpose please feel free to try them out.

 #### Problem 1:
 Write a programme to accept a number from user and return the reverse of the number without using the reverse function.